How To: Set Up Your Longboard

 Step Twelve: Swag

 Whatever companies you like to support, slap a couple stickers on your board and make it your own.
-If you don't have any cool decals, feel free to send a Self Addressed Stamped Envelope (SASE) to Motion Boardshop, and we'll gladly hook you up!
+If you don't have any cool decals, scope out our sticker page on our website!